cypress-io/cypress-documentation/content/guides/component-testing/overview.md

 results in faster tests and fewer dependencies on infrastructure than end-to-end tests covering the same code paths.

-Lastly, Cypress's API is user-centric and built for testing anything that renders on the web.
+Cypress's API is user-centric and built for testing anything that renders on the web.
 Therefore, many of your tests will appear framework-agnostic and **approachable for developers coming from any background**.

+For additional reading, we encourage folks to check out the [Component Driven](https://componentdriven.org) organization, which talks about the pros of component-driven development and may aid you when trying to figure out if you should be taking a page-based or component-based approach to building and testing a given feature.